ksdavidc/digitalgardenforJrCoders/src/site/notes/Prep Notes/Miscellaneous/Scrolling platformer using admonitions.md

 ```
 ````

-Now make it look like:
+We change the blue block to make it look like this:
 ````ad-scratch
 ```
 define Game on